NadimGhaznavi/Db4E/pages/ops/Installing-MongoDB.md

 ---

-# Reload the Package Database
+# Reload the Package DB

 Issue the following command to reload the local package database: